How to Write an Obituary for a Funeral Program

 Before printing your funeral program at home or a local print shop, it’s a good idea to check the spelling of all the names you’ve included and ask at least one other person to proofread your obituary for mistakes or missing information.

-Our Obituary Example:
+Our Example Obituary for Inspiration:

 Daniel was a kind and caring man, who gave the best hugs and always had time for people.
 He would welcome you in, put the kettle on and just sit and listen.
 You always felt loved after spending time with Daniel.